-Team captain Dwight Yorke immediately said he was not going down that road and offered talk to Warner instead on behalf of the squad.
+Team captain Dwight Yorke immediately said he was not going down that road and offered to talk to Warner instead on behalf of the squad.
 Dennis Lawrence, Carlos Edwards, Jason Scotland and Clayton Ince also pulled out.
 That quartet was represented by English football agent Mike Berry, who worked as a liaison for the TTFF in the build-up to the 2006 World Cup.
 Berry told his players that Warner would never lose such a battle.

 Football legend Russell Latapy decided against a legal fight too.
-He supposedly said that he wanted to part of the national coaching set-up and did not want to jeopardise his chance of a job.
+He supposedly said that he wanted to be part of the national coaching set-up and did not want to jeopardise his chance of a job.

 By the time Sancho and Jack reported back to Townley, the number of Warriors was down from 23 to 17.

 The players who stayed on were: Shaka Hislop, Avery John, Marvin Andrews, Cyd Gray, David Atiba Charles, Ian Cox, Chris Birchall, Densill Theobald, Aurtis Whitley, Anthony Wolfe, Evans Wise, Collin Samuel, Kenwyne Jones, Cornell Glen, Stern John, Sancho and Jack.

 On 23 October 2006, Townley wrote to FIFA and asked the governing body to arbitrate the bonus dispute.
 FIFA declined.
 The TTFF revised its proposal to the players and, this time, offered roughly $19,000 each.
 But the players insisted that they would not accept anything until they saw proper accounting documents.